Soulsbane/jisho/README.md

 # Description

-Gets the definition, reading and kanji for the given romanji input.
-I wanted something simple that I could call from the command line with my dropdown terminal really quick.
+Gets the definition, reading and kanji for the given romaji input.
+I wanted something simple that I could call from the command line with my dropdown terminal really quickly.

 ## Caveats